The Data Is In:

-Problems Or The World As We Know It Will Come To An End
+We Have Less Than 20 Years To Fix Our Global Problems Or The World As We Know It Will Come To An End

-If you listen to the pundits and prognosticators, the world is poised on the edge of a knife …
+If you listen to the pundits and prognosticators the world is poised on the edge of a knife …

-The Karma Constitution forms the foundation of Planned Acts Of Kindness, a global social responsibility program where each day people around the world wake up, and on their cell phones and on their computers, there’s a new planned activity they can do with their family, friends, co-workers and community.
+The Karma Constitution forms the foundation of Planned Acts Of Kindness, a global social responsibility program where each day people around the world wake up and on their cell phones, computers and devices, there’s a new planned act of kindness they can do with their family, friends, co-workers and in their community.

 In order to get people motivated and engaged over the long-term, Benjamin created The Karma Club, where people can level up each month based achieving milestones in different PAK (Planned Acts of Kindness) tasks.
 When members level up, they automatically become eligible for that level’s rewards given away each day for a month, beginning on the first of each month.